rickynguyenc/internet_speed_chu_bi/README.md

 ### Contributors

-The major contributor that made this package better for the iOS platform is [Akshat Sharma](https://github.com/aks3800) so a huge shoutout to him!
+The major contributor that made this package better for the iOS platform is [RickyNguyen](https://github.com/rickynguyenc) so a huge shoutout to him!

 ### Platforms